truongductri01/DataStructures_Algorithms_with_Udacity/README.md

 # Python_Learning
-A folder where I hold the code and the knowledge from eLearning platform such as Udacity, SoloLearn, and Automate Boring Stuff using Python
+A folder where I hold the code and the knowledge from eLearning platform, Udacity.
+> The code is self-written